sourceware-mir/README/README.md

 The NUMBER ONE rule for these mirrors is, if a tag exists on both sourceware.org and github.com, the content of that tag is identical.
+This is verified with git archive, tar extract, and diff BEFORE the tag is applied.